DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Summary

-Identifies Data Sets not using the 'Same' partitioning method
+Identifies Data Sets not using the `Same` partitioning method

 #### Description

-This rule identifies Parallel Job Data Sets which don't use the 'Same' partitioning method.
+This rule identifies flow data sets which don't use the `Same` partitioning method.

 This is an IBM development tip documented here: [Sorting data - IBM Documentation](https://www.ibm.com/docs/en/iis/11.7?topic=tips-sorting-data)

 #### Actions

-When reading from Data Sets maintain your sort order by using ‘Same’ partitioning method.
+When reading from Data Sets maintain your sort order by using `Same` partitioning method.

 ---